-Acing an interview is a science as much as it is an art, one that requires diligent preparation along with the ability to be at ease in the interview room, comfortable and confident in discussing why you are the best fit for a role.
+Are you ready to ace your next job interview?
+Successful interviewing is a science as much as it is an art, and it requires diligent preparation along with the ability to be at ease in the interview room.
+It's also important to be comfortable and confident in discussing why you are the best fit for a role.

-Interviewing is a skill in and of itself, in which your ability to interact with the interviewer and articulate your thoughts are just as important factors in getting the job as the qualifications listed on your resume.
+Interviewing is a skill in and of itself, one in which your ability to interact with the interviewer and to articulate your thoughts are factors that are just as important in getting the job, as are the qualifications listed on your resume.

-Here is a list of 10 interview skills that will help you get hired.
+Here are some interview skills that will help you get hired.

-Winging it is never worth it.
-Not only will your interviewer see right through it, but your answers (and your self-confidence) will seriously suffer if you neglect to properly prepare.
-You should dedicate an hour, at the minimum, to your preparation.
+Winging it really isn’t worth it.
+Not only will your interviewer know that you haven’t invested much time in preparing, but your answers (and your self-confidence) can suffer if you don’t take the time to properly prepare.

 Here’s a sample formula outlining a 60-minute preparation exercise:

-5 minutes re-reading and analyzing the job description, focusing on the essential requirements and responsibilities, in order to tailor your answers to focus on the most important aspects of the job.
+- 5 minutes re-reading and analyzing the job description, and focusing on the essential requirements and responsibilities, in order to tailor your answers and home in on the most important aspects of the job.

-5 minutes re-reading your resume and cover letter, to review how you pitched yourself in the first place.
+- 5 minutes re-reading your resume and cover letter to review how (and why) you pitched yourself in the first place.

-15 minutes researching the company, looking into their history, mission and values, and recent projects.
+- 15 minutes researching the company, looking into its history, mission and values, and recent projects.

-Indeed, practice makes perfect.
-In addition to practicing these steps on your own, ask a friend or family member to pose as an interviewer, so you can get used to answering questions in real time.
+Practice makes perfect or, at the least, helps you know that you’ve done your best to prepare.
+In addition to practicing these steps on your own, ask a friend or family member to pose as an interviewer so you can get used to answering questions in real time.

-A well thought-out answer is always better than a rushed one.
-Of course, you don’t want to sit there in silence for 5 minutes as you come up with an answer, but it is acceptable to take several seconds to think before you speak.
+A well-thought-out answer is always better than a rushed one.
+Of course, you don’t want to sit there in silence for five minutes as you ponder an answer, but it is acceptable to take several seconds to think before you speak.

-Avoid the “ums” and “uhs” and buy yourself time by repeating the interviewer’s question back to them, or using a phrase like “That’s an interesting question!” or “I was actually just thinking about that when I read an article on a similar topic, and…”
+There are some ways to stall if you’re not sure how to answer a question.
+Avoid the “umms” and “uhs” and buy yourself time by repeating the interviewers' questions back to them, or by using a phrase like, “That’s an interesting question!” or, “I was actually just thinking about that when I read an article on a similar topic, and…”

 If you’re really stumped, you can say, “What a great question.
 I’ve actually never been asked this before; let me just take a second to think about this.”
 Finally, know what to do if you really can’t answer a question.

-Although you should be willing and able to promote yourself, your experience and accomplishments, make sure you don’t come across as arrogant, narcissistic or self-important.
-No matter how good you are at your job, you’re going to run into countless obstacles if you lack the emotional intelligence to work on a team and get along with managers, co-workers or clients.
+Although you should be willing and able to promote yourself, your experience, and your accomplishments, be sure you don’t come across as arrogant, narcissistic, or self-important.
+No matter how good you are at your job, you’re going to run into countless obstacles if you lack the emotional intelligence to work on a team and get along with managers, co-workers, or clients.

 Focus on exuding a kind and balanced sense of confidence, and when you discuss your achievements, be sure to give credit where credit is due in order to show that you’re a team player.

-Stay in the moment and don’t let yourself zone out, even if it feels like the interviewer is endlessly blabbing on.
-Preparation will help tremendously (so you have material ready to discuss, and don’t have to come up with it all on the spot) but good listening skills and the ability to stay focused are key.
+Stay in the moment and don’t let yourself zone out, even if it feels like the interviewer is talking endlessly.
+Preparation will help tremendously (so that you have material ready to discuss and won't have to come up with it all on the spot), but good listening skills and the ability to stay focused are key.

+Use both your words and body language to show your optimism and positivity.
 No company wants to hire someone with a bad attitude.
 No matter how difficult your situation is, don’t bring any baggage into the interview room.
-That means don’t bad-mouth your former employer or any other companies you’ve been associated with, or complain about your personal circumstances.
+That means don’t bad-mouth your former employer or any other companies you’ve been associated with, and don't complain about your personal circumstances.